Pineapple Teriyaki Sauce (A Sexy Twist on a Classic Marinade)

 To use as a sauce for stir-frying

-- Do not use the oil, but mix in the cornstarch.
+- Do not use the oil, but mix the cornstarch with the cold water and whisk until smooth to make a slurry.

 Notes